-Oh Crap: After Harima's mistaken confession to Eri.
+Harima's face after his mistaken confession to Eri.

 Plot Tumor: Tenma.
-The Flag, Riceball & Kid's Meal pairings overtake her and she loses prominence as main character.
-Then for no reason at all she becomes the focal point of the finale without resolving any of the pairings.
-WTF?
+The Flag, Riceball & Kid's Meal pairings overtake her and she loses prominence as main character... then for no reason at all she becomes the focal point of the finale without resolving any of the pairings.

 That said, it might not be a tumor at all.
 Most of the other drama occurs with Harima, who was established as the main male protagonist from the outset, so for the plot to focus heavily on his stories isn't really that much of a change.
 The lack of a resolution, on the other hand, probably gave most of the readers a tumor.

 Psychic Powers: Both of the Tsukamoto sisters can see ghosts.
-Also, Tenma can effortlessly bend spoons, while her younger sister Yakumo can read the minds of any guys who are interested in her (along with some special cases).
+Also, Tenma can effortlessly bend spoons, while her younger sister Yakumo can read the minds of any guys who are interested in her (along with some special cases) as well as animals (though that doesn't mean she can understand them).
 Tenma's power has absolutely no impact on the plot (used only once, as an aside), but Yakumo's power is a key aspect of her character.

-Race for Your Love: Harima pretty much kidnapped Tenma and took her to the airport so she can go to America and see Karasuma.
+Race for Your Love: Harima pretty much kidnaps Tenma and takes her to the airport so she can go to America and see Karasuma.

 Real Trailer, Fake Movie: Akira helped Tougou make one to commemorate the class' Kyoto trip.
 It starts as parody of The A-Team but then zooms in on the love story of Eri & Harima.